Retiring can be complex for small business owners — these 4 questions can help guide you

 Action tip: If you aren’t already working with a financial advisor, Wells Fargo can help you plan for retirement in a way that works for you.

 3. Do you have a transition plan for your business?

-One thing Buchanan doesn’t advise is simply dissolving your business.
+One thing that’s likely not your best move is simply dissolving your business.
 That’s because a business is almost always worth more when you sell it as an operating company.
 The big question is: What does that transition look like?
 Consider basic succession plans like passing the business to your children or selling to a competitor.

 Think about how much involvement you want to have in the business going forward, if any.
 If your children aren’t interested in the business, see if any of your employees might be.
 Often, the most logical buyer is a competitor, but this type of sale can carry emotional weight.

 At this stage, it’s important to be honest about whether you truly want to retire from the business, or if you’re just tired from navigating the recent crisis.

 If you think you may still want to participate, it may make more sense to keep the business but put a management team in place to take on more of the daily operations.
 This would give you an income stream, allow you to step back from the complex day-to-day, and yet remain involved as you transition to retirement more gradually.

 Action tip: Think about your legacy and what you want next for your business.
 Is what happens to the business in 10, 20, or 30 years important to you?